 We stayed at this apartment in Manarola, which was lovely.
 It looks even better than on the pictures and it’s in a perfect location.
 We just had to go down a few flight of stairs and we were on the main street, close to the water and all the restaurants.
-Oh and I forgot to mention we could see the sun set above the sea from the window by our bed.
+Oh and I should probably mention that you can see the sun set above the sea from the window by the bed.
 Such a treat!

 / SEE & DO /

 If you can, go for a wander in each of the villages.
 They’re tiny so it doesn’t take long and you can probably cram 3 in a day if you’re only going for a day trip but my advice is to stay in the area for at least 3 days.
 This will give you plenty of time to explore at a leisurely pace, try lots of restaurants, chill by sea and get a better feel for this special part of the country.

 Riomaggiore – the view of the village from the rocks on the tiny harbour is not to be missed.
 We went there for lunch and had takeaway fried seafood cones by the sea.
 Follow the steps on the left of the harbour (facing outwards) to get lovely pics of the harbour.

 Manarola – my favourite of the 5 villages.
 I’m probably biased since this is where we were based but I had such a good time there.
 I loved our late afternoons eating ice creams and making the most of the sun (when it was around).
 I loved watching the sun set by the water with a beer and a slice of pizza or focaccia in hand.
 And I loved wandering the streets uphill to get back to our apartment.